-Structuring Trust Protector Provisions: Protectors' Powers & Duties, Trustee Oversight, Tax and Fiduciary Risks
+Structuring Trust Protector Provisions: Protectors' Powers and Duties, Trustee Oversight, Tax and Fiduciary Risks

 Avoiding Unintentional Fiduciary Classification, Key Trust Provisions to Limit Disputes, Navigating State Differences

-This CLE course will provide estate planning counsel and advisers with a practical guide to structuring trust protector and directing party provisions into a trust or estate plan.
-The panel will discuss the specific duties to assign to trust protectors, and potential risks to both the trustor and the protector, as well as detail jurisdictional challenges in determining when to use a trust protector.
+This CLE/CPE course will provide estate planning counsel and advisers with a practical guide to structuring trust protectors and directing party provisions into a trust or estate plan.
+The panel will discuss the specific duties to assign to trust protectors and potential risks to both the trustor and the protector and detail jurisdictional challenges in determining when to use a trust protector.

 - Trust protector powers related to oversight of a trustee